Brewing process made easier with PLC unit.

 We plan to extend the system by automatizing valve levers on boiling tanks.
 Our overarching goal is to make the brewery as autonomous as possible, further decreasing human input required.

 Although the brewery is a fairly complex project with many things up for consideration, automation and interconnection of various systems made the beer production much easier.
-Worth noting is also the fact, all expenses spent on the automatization system represents only a 5 % of the total construction cost.
+Worth noting is also the fact, all expenses spent on the automatization system represents only 5 % of the total construction cost.